MaxWesley/react-quick-comp/README.md

 ### Examples

-Here are some examples of how you can use `react-max-framework` to streamline your workflow:
+Here are some examples of how you can use `react-quick-comp` to streamline your workflow:

 1. Create a basic component:
 ```bash